by Joseph F. Baugher

 Here’s an example of how a swap works.

-Unable to convert her variable-rate loan to a fixed rate, Felicia starts considering other options.
+Unable to convert her variable-rate loans to a fixed rate, Felicia starts considering other options.
 Felicia meets with Craig, who owns a chain of restaurants.
-Craig has a fixed-rate loan about the same size as Felicia’s and Craig wants to convert his loan to a variable-rate loan because he is of the opinion that interest rates will decline in the near future.
-However, Craig’s lenders won’t change the terms of his loan because they think that interest rates will go up instead.
+Craig has a fixed-rate loan about the same size as Felicia’s loans and Craig wants to convert his loan to a variable-rate loan because he is of the opinion that interest rates will decline in the near future.
+However, Craig’s lenders won’t change the terms of his loan because they also think that interest rates will go down.

-Craig wants to convert his fixed rate loan into a variable rate loan, and Felicia wants to convert her variable-rate loan into a fixed rate loan.
-But neither of their lenders will let them do this.
+Craig wants to convert his fixed rate loan into a variable rate loan, and Felicia wants to convert her variable-rate loans into fixed rate loans.
+But neither of their current lenders will let them do this.
 To get around this problem, Craig and Felicia decide to swap loans.
-They work out a deal under which Felicia’s payments will go toward Craig’s loan, and Craig’s payments will go toward Felicia’s loan.
+They work out a deal under which Felicia’s payments will go toward Craig’s loan, and Craig’s payments will go toward Felicia’s loans, for a set interval of time.
 Neither Craig’s nor Felicia’s lenders have to even know that the swap has taken place.
 Although the names on the loans haven’t changed, and there is no exchange of principal amounts, their swap contract allows them both to get the type of loan they want.
 This can be a risky strategy, since if one of them defaults or goes bankrupt, the other will be snapped back to their old loan, which may require a payment for which they are unprepared.

 This deal between Felicia and Craig is known as an interest rate swap.
 It is sometimes called a “plain vanilla” interest rate swap, since the two cash flows are being paid in the same currency.
 In cutting the swap deal, Felicia is said to be hedging against future interest rate rises, and Craig is said to be speculating that interest rates will go down in the future.
-If interest rates decline, Craig wins and Felicia loses, because Craig is now paying the lower variable rate interest rate and Felicia is still paying on a fixed rate loan.
-But if interest rates go up, Felicia wins because she is still paying the fixed interest rate and Judy loses, since Craig is now paying a higher interest rate on a variable-rate loan.
+If interest rates decline, Craig wins and Felicia loses, because Craig is now paying the lower variable rate interest rate on Felicia’s loan, and Felicia is still paying on Craig’s fixed rate loan.
+But if interest rates go up, Felicia wins because she is still paying the fixed interest rate on Craig’s loan and Craig loses, since he is now paying a higher interest rate on Felicia’s variable-rate loan.

 Interest rate swaps are very popular and highly liquid instruments.
 Interest rate swaps can be used by hedgers to manage their fixed or floating assets and liabilities.
 Interest rate swaps are also used speculatively by hedge funds or other investors who expect and hope to profit by a change in interest rates or the relationships between them.
 Traditionally, fixed income investors who expected rates to fall would simply purchase cash bonds, whose value increased as rates fell.
 Today, investors with a similar expection could enter into a floating-for-fixed interest rate swap; as rates fall, investors would pay a lower floating rate in exchange for the same fixed rate.